 G. ((To implement the Neighborhood Planning and Assistance Program adopted by Resolution 27709; and

-H. To foster)) Foster coordination and unity of purpose among ((neighborhoods)) local communities and City government.
+H. To foster)) Foster understanding, coordination and unity of purpose among ((neighborhoods)) local communities and City government.

+H. Promote ongoing engagement and dialogue between and among diverse community groups, toward mutual understanding, respect, and cooperation.

 Section 2.
 Section 3.35.030 of the Seattle Municipal Code, last amended by Ordinance 124650, is amended as follows: